-A quick home remedy for low BP is adding compression stockings or socks to your wardrobe.
+A quick home remedy for low blood pressure is adding compression stockings or socks to your wardrobe.
 While not necessarily a fashion statement, these stockings and socks can greatly improve hypotension symptoms by adding pressure to your legs.
-This pressure in turn helps increase the movement of blood throughout your entire body."These stockings press blood flow back up toward the heart, improving circulation and increasing blood pressure," Dr. Gelbman says.
-Compression stockings are also a known treatment for preventing DVT.
+This pressure in turn helps increase the movement of blood throughout your entire body.”These stockings press blood flow back up toward the heart, improving circulation and increasing blood pressure,” Dr. Gelbman says.
+(Compression stockings are also a known treatment for preventing DVT.)

 Add coffee to your regimen

-Believe it or not, drinking a cup or coffee, cola, or caffeinated tea is a fast-acting low blood pressure treatment option.
+Believe it or not, drinking a cup of coffee, cola, or caffeinated tea is a fast-acting low blood pressure treatment option.
 It can help get your circulation moving and drinking caffeine along with meals might assist in combatting orthostatic hypotension, according to researchers at the Mayo Clinic.
 Here’s exactly how much coffee you can drink daily before it gets dangerous.

 Drink more fluids

-With dehydration the culprit behind many hypotension episodes, drinking more fluids is crucial in preventing low blood pressure.
+With dehydration being the culprit behind many hypotension episodes, drinking more fluids is crucial in preventing low blood pressure.
 Increasing water intake, or adding electrolyte-packed drinks such as coconut water, might help prevent symptoms and is a quick low blood pressure treatment you can try at home.
 “Your blood pressure may be low if you are dehydrated,” she says.
 “Drink lots of water especially on 100 degree days.”
-Here are more creative ways to stay hydrated and drink more water.
+(Here are more creative ways to stay hydrated and drink more water.)

 Try the scissor and squeeze

 If you find yourself standing in line and experiencing symptoms of hypotension, try the scissor and squeeze technique.
 Cross your thighs in a scissor-like fashion and then squeeze as tight as you can, Dr. Gelbman says.
 If applicable, you can also try lying flat and propping your ankles on any object that would raise them higher than the level of your heart.
-Both of these low BP treatment options are easy to do and work quickly.
+Both of these home remedies for low blood pressure are easy to do and work quickly.